Public Service Enterprise Group

-The Public Service Enterprise Group (PSEG) is a publicly traded diversified energy company headquartered in Newark, New Jersey, US established in 1985 with a legacy dating back to 1903.
+The Public Service Enterprise Group, Inc. (PSEG) is a publicly traded energy company based in Newark, New Jersey, where it has been based since its founding.
+It was founded in 1985, with its roots tracing back to 1903.

-The company's largest subsidiary is Public Service Electric and Gas Company (PSE&G).
-The Public Service Electric and Gas Company is a regulated gas and electric utility company established in 1928 serving the state of New Jersey and it is New Jersey's oldest and largest investor owned utility company; it was originally a subsidiary of the New-Jersey-based Public Service Corporation.
+Its largest subsidiary is Public Service Electric and Gas Company (PSE&G), a regulated utility that supplies electricity and natural gas throughout New Jersey.
+Established in 1928, PSE&G is the state’s oldest and largest investor owned utility.
+It was originally part of the New Jersey-based Public Service Corporation.

 History

 PSE&G/PSEG origins date back to 1903 with the defunct Public Service Corporation.

 Public Service Electric and Gas Company

 The Public Service Electric and Gas Company, commonly referred to as PSE&G, is the primary subsidiary of the Public Service Enterprise Group (PSEG) and was established in 1928.

 The Public Service Corporation was formed in 1903 by combining more than 400 gas, electric and transportation companies in New Jersey.
 In 1928, the corporation merged its electric and gas utilities into a single company, PSE&G. Also in 1928, Public Service Coordinated Transport was formed as an umbrella for the transit businesses.
 The parent Public Service Corporation was dissolved in 1948 and PSE&G became an independent company, with Public Service Coordinated Transport as a subsidiary.

 PSCT was renamed Transport of New Jersey in 1971, and sold to New Jersey Transit in 1980, leaving PSE&G exclusively in the utility business.